clairew/tapl/hw/hw2.md

 where hereditary termination is defined using the **negative formulation**.

-# Theorem (Termination with Negative Formulation)
+# Termination with Negative Formulation
-For closed programs of answer type, we use the following negative formulation of hereditary termination:

 HT_(A₁×A₂)(M) iff HT_A₁(M·1) and HT_A₂(M·2)
 HT_(A₁→A₂)(M) iff HT_A₁(M₁) implies HT_A₂(ap(M;M₁))